AIcrowd/learning-to-smell-starter-kit/README.md

 You can specify software runtime of your code by modifying the included [requirements.txt](requirements.txt).
 The submission support adding custom conda environment, apt packages, Dockerfile and lot's more.
 Guide for advanced users is present [here](https://discourse.aicrowd.com/t/how-to-specify-runtime-environment-for-your-submission/2274).

 #### Code Entrypoint
-The evaluator will use `submission.py` as the entrypoint.
-Please remember to instantiate your class in the same.
-This repository includes a sample `submission.py` file.
+The evaluator will use `run.sh` as the entrypoint, which in turn uses `predict.py`.
+Please remember to instantiate your class in the same or change `run.sh`.

 #### Class Structure
 You can refer to [random_predict.py](random_predict.py) for structuring your codes.
 We will be running your code as specified in `evaluator/learning_to_smell.py`.
 The class have placeholders for testing code, but isn't _required_ to make submission.